Digital Transformation & The Shift to D2C

 In a pre-COVID world, most manufacturers simply didn’t have to think about how their products were represented.
 This was something retailers and distributors took care of, but this soon changed!

 Though a shift to D2C represents a massive change, what are the advantages for manufacturing businesses considering D2C?
 Here’s a snapshot, along with an overview of how you can achieve a smooth transition.

 By cutting out the ‘middle-man’ and selling directly to consumers, manufacturers can be more agile with the products they release to market.
 They can test a specific product on a specific demographic to quickly gauge the products that are and aren’t working.
 This enables them to make the necessary adjustments and release the best-sellers in no time at all.

 Having the right technology in place to facilitate a swift release is undeniably a huge consideration here.
 Mastering product data and being able to create online experiences that are customer-friendly is paramount in a successful D2C model.
-By storing all product data in one centralized hub, adjusting entire product ranges can be done quickly and easily.
+You can adjust entire product ranges quickly and easily when you have all product data in one centralized hub.

 Providing an omnichannel experience: